-Perenich, Caulfield, Avril & Noyes has 66 years of experience helping injured clients like yourself recover life-changing compensation.
-We’ve recovered hundreds of millions to date.
-Contact our Clearwater law office today at (727) 796-8282 to schedule your free consultation to discuss how we can help you.
+Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers has 66 years of experience helping injured clients like yourself recover life-changing compensation.
+We’ve recovered hundreds of millions to date for cases involving Clearwater commercial vehicle accidents, taxi accidents, motorcycle accidents, catastrophic injuries, and more.

-How Perenich, Caulfield, Avril & Noyes Can Help After a Truck Accident in Clearwater
+How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help After a Truck Accident in Clearwater

 After an accident with a large truck, the trucking company or their insurer might challenge your personal injury claim.
 They may minimize your injuries, undervalue your damages, or even blame you for your injuries.
 If you hire our Clearwater personal injury lawyers, they know they won’t get away with these old tricks.

-Our team at Perenich, Caulfield, Avril & Noyes have been recognized as “Super Lawyers,” “Rising Stars,” and “Top Lawyers” by industry-leading rating services.
+Our team at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers have been recognized as “Super Lawyers,” “Rising Stars,” and “Top Lawyers” by industry-leading rating services.
 Insurers and defense attorneys know this, which is why they’d prefer you to choose another law firm.

 We strengthen your case and the value of your claim by: